Frequently Asked Questions

 There are approximately 2,800 buried here.
 The actual number is unknowable for several reasons:

-The vault, located on the east end of the gray house, was originally used for holding bodies when frozen ground prevented winter burials.
-In recent years it holds materials used for maintaining the cemetery.
+The vault, located on the east end of the gray house, was originally used for holding bodies when frozen ground prevented burials during the winter.
+Now it stores materials used for cemetery maintenance.